 This Day In Writing History

-On April 14th, 1939, The Grapes of Wrath, the Pulitzer Prize winning novel by the legendary American novelist John Steinbeck, was published.
+On April 14th, 1939, The Grapes of Wrath, the Pulitzer Prize winning novel by the legendary American writer John Steinbeck, was published.
 Steinbeck had previously scored a literary triumph with his acclaimed and controversial novella, Of Mice and Men.
 The Grapes of Wrath would also court controversy.

 The novel opens with son Tom Joad being paroled after serving time in prison for manslaughter.
 On his way home, he meets Jim Casy, an ex-preacher he once knew.
 Casy, who shares the same initials as Jesus Christ, (and later proves himself a Christ figure) lost his faith after having affairs with his congregants and realizing that religion can provide no real answers or solace for the difficulties that people are experiencing in the Depression.